Ancient system, modern language

 Core Elements

 Your Core Element is the anchor of your chart.
-It is not your whole personality, but the central force everything else is built around.
+It is not your whole personality, but the central force everything else relates back to.

-Each of the five elements exists in both yin and yang form: one more inward and subtle, the other more outward and active.
+Each of the five elements has an inward and outward form: one more subtle and contained, the other more active and visible.
 Together, they make up the ten Core Elements.

 Element